 The Paris Convention establishes a special legal regime founded on a number of important principles:

 The Paris Convention provides for compensation for: loss of life or personal injury, and loss of or damage to property caused by a nuclear accident in a nuclear installation or during the transport of nuclear substances to and from installations.
 In addition, the Convention includes certain types of economic loss, the cost of measures to reinstate a significantly impaired environment, loss of income resulting from that impaired environment and the cost of preventive measures, including loss or damage caused by such measures.
 It does not cover damage to the nuclear installation itself.

 The Paris Convention also applies to nuclear substances in transport from one nuclear operator to another.
 Liability is, in principle, imposed on the operator sending the nuclear substances since it will normally be responsible for its packing and containment.
 In the case of transport to or from operators in states that are not parties to the Paris Convention, special provisions apply to ensure that an operator to which the Convention regime applies will be liable.

 The Paris Convention was adopted under the auspices of the OECD Nuclear Energy Agency and covers most Western European countries.
 It is open to any OECD country as of right and to any non-member with the consent of the other contracting parties.

 The OECD Secretary-General is the depositary for the Paris Convention, which has been amended by Protocols adopted in 1964, 1982 and 2004.

-Read more about the Paris Convention on Nuclear Third Party Liability on our Multilateral agreements website.
+Read more about the Paris Convention on Nuclear Third Party Liability on the NEA Multilateral agreements in nuclear energy website.